Supplements for Liver Health

 The hepatic system plays a huge role in our health and its function for the body is huge.
 Maintaining a healthy liver is crucial to overall health.
 Learn tips to keep your heaptic system healthy and supplements for liver health.

 The hepatic system is made up of the liver and gallbladder.
 The liver is the largest organ in the human body and is located under the right rib cage.
-The liver weighs between 3 and 4 pounds and has two lobes, the left and right lobe with the right lobe being the larger lobe.
+It weighs between 3 and 4 pounds and has two lobes, the left and right lobe with the right lobe being the larger lobe.
 The liver has two vital roles

-1. Making or processing chemicals
+- Making or processing chemicals

-2. Neutralizing poisons and wastes.
+- Neutralizing poisons and wastes.

 Functions of the Liver are performed by its creative cells known as hepatocytes.
 These cells are equipped to handle the basic substances (proteins, carbohydrates, and fats) our bodies run on.
 Our blood carries these substances into the liver in one form and the hepatocytes process these substances and they are then carried out of the liver in a form the body can use.

-Main Functions of the Liver
+Main Functions of the Hepatic System

 Protein Processing